mantidproject/mantid/docs/source/release/v6.2.0/framework.rst

 - Fix crash when running :ref:`IntegrateEPP <algm-IntegrateEPP>` on a workspace group via the algorithm dialog.
 - Fixed bug in :ref:`FitGaussianPeaks <algm-FitGaussianPeaks>` algorithm in which a peak at the end of range would cause an error due to not enough data point being available to fit parameters
 - Fixed bug where :ref:`LoadRaw <algm-LoadRaw>` would not load all log files for raw files with an alternate data stream.
+- Fix problem calculating default beam size in :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` when sample is offset from origin

 Fit Functions
 -------------